-NOTE: An additional fully tibia-allograft interface from lateral to medial for enhanced stability.
+NOTE: An additional fully threaded crossing screw may be placed through the tibia-allograft interface from lateral to medial for enhanced stability.
 The fully threaded crossing screw should be inserted anteriorly to the fibula.

 CLOSURE

 Proceed to incision closure or concomitant procedures at this time.